-To prepare for a successful launch on Google Play for Education, start by reviewing the guidelines for educational apps in Google Play and the policies that apply to your apps.
-See Guidelines for Apps for details.
+To prepare for a launch on Google Play for Education, start by reviewing the guidelines for educational apps in Google Play and the policies that apply to your apps.
+See the Education Guidelines for details.

-Assess your app against the criteria listed in Guidelines for Apps and plan on supporting them to the greatest extent possible.
-In some cases you might need to modify your features or UI to support the requirements of the classroom use-case.
-It's a good idea to identify those areas early in development so that you are able address them properly.
+Assess your app against the criteria listed in the Education Guidelines and plan on supporting them to the greatest extent possible.
+In some cases you might need to modify the app’s features or UI to support classroom requirements.
+It's a good idea to identify any changes early in development, so that you can address them properly.

-With Google Play for Education, optimizing your app for tablets is a crucial part of getting your app ready for distribution to educators.
-A variety of resources are available to help you understand what you need to optimize for tablets — a good starting point is the Tablet App Quality Guidelines.
+With Google Play for Education, optimizing your Android apps for tablets is crucial.
+A variety of resources are available to help you understand what you need to do — a good starting point is the Tablet App Quality guidelines.

-Throughout design and development, it's important to have a suitable device on which to prototype and test your user experience.
-It's highly recommended that you acquire one or more tablet devices and set up your testing environment as early as possible.
-The recommended hardware device that replicates the Google Play for Education environment is the Nexus 7, which is available from Google Play and other stores.
+Throughout design and development, it's important to have suitable devices on which to prototype and test your user experience.
+It's recommended highly that you acquire 7-inch and 10-inch tablet devices and set up your testing environment as early as possible.
+The recommended 7-inch hardware device that replicates the Google Play for Education environment is the Nexus 7, which is available from Google Play and other stores.

-Proper testing and quality assurance are key aspects of delivering a great app for teachers and students.
-Make sure you set up a proper test environment to ensure that your app meets guidelines under realistic conditions.
+Comprehensive testing and quality assurance are key aspects of delivering great apps for teachers and students.
+Make sure you set up a proper test environment to, ensure that your apps meet the guidelines under realistic conditions.

-Once you've built your release-ready APK and tested to ensure that it meets the app guidelines, upload it to the Developer Console, create your store listing, and set distribution options.
-If you aren't familiar with how to prepare for launch on Google Play, see the Launch Checklist.
+Once you've built your release-ready APK upload it to the Developer Console, create your store listing, and set distribution options.
+If you aren't familiar with preparing for launch on Google Play, see the Launch Checklist.

-When your app is ready to publish, you can opt-in to Google Play for Education directly from the Developer Console.
-Opt-in means that you want your app to be made available to educators through Google Play for Education, including review, classification, and approval by our third-party educator network.
-Note that opt-in does not affect the availability of your app in Google Play Store.
+When your apps are ready to publish, you opt-in to Google Play for Education directly from the Developer Console.
+Opt-in means that you want your apps to be made available to educators through Google Play for Education, including review, classification, and approval by our third-party educator network.
+Note that opt-in doesn’t affect the availability of your app in Google Play Store.